krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/supportedCatalogRequests.md

 | Attachments        | File               | No                                 | file.xlsx                              |
 | BodyType           | PickOne            | No                                 | Text OR HTML                           |

-- **Note**: The parameters To, Cc, Bcc and Reply To are comma seperated emails.
+- **Note**: The parameters To, Cc, Bcc and Reply To are comma separated emails.
 If any invalid email address is given then it will be skipped.

 - **Output Parameters**: